csterritt/mastro-blog/data/vancouver/about.md

 ### trees

-Some local beauty, with lots of fall colors.
+Some local trees, with lots of fall colors.

 ### moa